 Further, as we advance through the Covid-19 episodes, disruption has been caused and the existence of many SMEs has been exposed to danger.
 Many business owners are unsettled in fear of the accelerating obstacles that cause doubt about the continuity of the businesses they have put their blood, sweat, and tears into.
 On top of that, many of them have employees that they’re trying to protect and reassure a future for their employees when they themselves are struggling with burnout.

 In these times, business owners should re-focus capacity and propagate optimal liquidity maintenance plans whilst encouraging employees to manage financial and behavioral discipline as a key player for survival during covid-19 pandemic.

 Managing customer expectations

 Your customers are equally distressed as everyone else during this pandemic.
 This calls for a more empathetic engagement in order to manage customer experience during such times.
-In order to exhibit true empathy, it is important to time your engagement well by preferably reaching out to customer’s way before they come to you stressed and worried.
-You need to take ample time to understand the changes your customers are going through and the implicit effects these have to their mindsets and take clear steps to meet their needs before they are even presented to you.
+In order to exhibit true empathy, it is important to time your engagement well by preferably reaching out to customers way before they come to you stressed and worried.
+You need to take ample time to understand the changes your customers are going through and the implicit effects these have on their mindsets and take clear steps to meet their needs before they are even presented to you.

 It is also important to re-evaluate your current products.
 It’s possible that you headed into the COVID-19 crisis thinking your customer experience game is already strong.
 That was a promising sign but now, it is even more important to re-invent your business and ensure you maintain your relevance to customers.

-In a crisis like this that requires quick thinking in the face of uncertainty, it is important that we set more organized and coordinated effort to stabilize operations; create a plan to restore a scalable state and identify new capabilities we need to strengthen in order to reclaim leadership in the new normal.
+In a crisis like this that requires quick thinking in the face of uncertainty, it is important that we set more organized and coordinated effort to stabilize operations; create a plan to restore a scalable state, and identify new capabilities we need to strengthen in order to reclaim leadership in the new normal.

 By: Malumba Paul